What is Galvanization and Why Is It Used in Industrial Settings?

 Other Popular Industrial Coating Methods

-Aside from galvanizing, there are some other well-known methods for coating metal industrial use.
+Aside from what is galvanizing, there are some other well-known methods for coating metal industrial use.
 These include powder coating, painting, and staining.
 Each method has its own benefits and drawbacks.

 Like galvanizing, powder coating is one of the top methods for industrial metal components.
 Powder coating is the method in which a powdered substance is electrostatically charged, usually via a spray gun, and then applied to the base metal component.
 Powder coating provides a durable and tough finish that’s resilient and reduces the damage caused by severe weather, impact, and chemicals.
 It also has lower chances of chipping and scratching.